PEXANE2/azure-docs.tr-tr/articles/machine-learning/team-data-science-process/move-sql-azure-adf.md

     "name": "AMLDSProcessPipeline",
     "properties":
     {
-        "description" : "This pipeline has one Copy activity that copies data from an on-premises SQL to Azure blob", "activities":
+        "description" : "This pipeline has one Copy activity that copies data from SQL Server to Azure blob", "activities":
         [
             {
                 "name": "CopyFromSQLtoBlob",
-                "description": "Copy data from on-premises SQL server to blob", "type": "CopyActivity",
+                "description": "Copy data from SQL Server to blob", "type": "CopyActivity",
                 "inputs": [ {"name": "OnPremSQLTable"} ],
                 "outputs": [ {"name": "OutputBlobTable"} ],